Want a way to boost your cash flows? Well, look for tax deductions.

 Despite this, it is really important to have a basic understanding of how tax deductions work and the main rules.

 So let’s get started.
 Suppose that your business generated $100,000 in revenues last year.
 But you also have expenses — like meals/entertainment, equipment purchases, travel and so on – that add up to $25,000.
 As a result, your net profit is $75,000, which is what you owe taxes on.
-Assuming you are single, the check you need to write to the IRS for federal taxes will be about $14,500 and your tax bracket will come to 25% (for your own situation, you can check out the following simple tax calculator).
-Note: You will also be able to take these deductions for your state income taxes.
+Assuming you are single, the check you need to write to the IRS for federal taxes will be about $14,500 and your tax bracket will come to 25%.
+Note: You will also be able to take the deductions for your state income taxes.

 If you have a C-Corporation, then the company itself will have to pay taxes, which can definitely get complicated.
 But for many entrepreneurs, this is not an issue since the structure will usually be a sole proprietorship, partnership, LLC or S-Corp.
 In other words, the income and losses will pass-through directly to your 1040 return.